-Diversity and Biology of Angiosperms
+Master of Science (Botany) Semester-IV (Session 2021-22) Diversity and Biology of Angiosperms MBTL - 4075

-CO1: Learn about different systems of classification with their merits and demerits.

-CO2: Understand principles of plant nomenclature and plant taxonomy.

-CO3: Know about the National and international herbaria and botanical gardens.

-CO4: Understand terminology related to plant taxonomy.
+- CO1: Learn about different systems of classification with their merits and demerits. - CO2: Understand principles of plant nomenclature and plant taxonomy. - CO3: Know about the National and international herbaria and botanical gardens. - CO4: Understand terminology related to plant taxonomy.

-Diversity and Biology of Angiosperms

-MBTL - 4075 Max.
-Marks- 50
+Master of Science (Botany) Semester-IV (Session 2021-22) Diversity and Biology of Angiosperms MBTL - 4075

-Theory - 40 CA - 10